tehw0lf/Wabbajack-on-Linux/README.md

 The CLI can be run with `env WINEPREFIX=$WABBAJACK_PREFIX wine $WABBAJACK_DIR/wabbajack-set-nexus-api-key/wabbajack-cli.exe `

-The GUI installation script creates a run script at `$WABBAJACK_DIR/run-wabbajack.sh` - feel free to copy this anywhere and double click / run through terminal to run.
+The GUI installation script creates both a run script and a reset-and-run script on the user's Desktop.
+The reset-and-run script is intended to fix the blank page issue on nexus mods, see below.

 ## Troubleshooting - GUI

-- the nexusmods download pages are flickering while loading
-- after quitting and reopening wabbajack the nexusmods download pages stay black. possible fix: remove the folder `$WABBAJACK_PREFIX/drive_c/users/tehwolf/AppData/Local/Wabbajack`
+- after quitting and reopening Wabbajack the nexusmods download pages stay black and a right click inside the window causes both the page and Wabbajack to crash.
+Current fix: reinstall Wabbajack - the reset-and-run script does this automatically
+- the nexusmods download pages are flickering while loading - Current fix: none yet

+## Troubleshooting - CLI

+- no issues reported yet